Braves vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 62 hits with 17 doubles, a triple, eight home runs, 22 walks and 28 RBI.
-He's also stolen six bases.
+- Freeman has 18 doubles, a triple, nine home runs, 22 walks and 31 RBI (65 total hits).
+He has swiped six bases.

-- Freeman has picked up at least one hit in 11 games in a row.
-In his last 10 outings he is hitting .447 with six doubles, a triple, two home runs, four walks and 11 RBI.
+- Freeman has hit safely in 12 games in a row.
+In his last 10 outings he is hitting .450 with six doubles, a triple, two home runs, three walks and 11 RBI.

 Freeman Recent Games